Bilateral/Consolidation Chart Patterns Trading

 Symmetrical Triangle Patterns - Consolidation Chart Setup Patterns

-Trend Lines can be drawn connecting the lows & highs of the consolidation phase of these symmetrical triangle consolidation patterns, the trend lines formed are symmetrical and converge to make an apex.
+Trend-Lines can be drawn connecting the lows & highs of the consolidation phase of these symmetrical triangle consolidation patterns, the trend lines formed are symmetrical and converge to make an apex.
 A price breakout should occur somewhere between 60-80% into the triangle pattern.
-An early or late break out is more prone to failure or whipsaws, & therefore less reliable.
+An early or late breakout is more prone to failure or whipsaws, and thenceforth less reliable.
 After a price breakout the apex forms the support and resistance levels for the price.
 Price that has broken out of the triangle trading setup should not retrace past the apex point.
-The apex point is used as a stop loss setting area for the open trades.
+The apex point is used as a stop loss setting area for the open trade positions.

 When these consolidation pattern setups form we say that the market is taking a break before deciding the next price direction to take.